 NOTE: If the operating system begins to load before you press F2, wait for the system to finish booting, and then restart the system and try again.

-The System Setup Main Menu screen details are described as follows:
+The options on the System Setup Main Menu screen are described in the following table:

 Table 1.
 System Setup Main Menu